slateci/slateci.github.io/_docs/quickstart/slate-client.md

 	Sending config to SLATE server...
 	Successfully created cluster hoople with ID cluster_G23mthSyhWm

-Note: You must specify the VO which will own the cluster, since a user may belong to more than one VO.
-Your cluster is now part of the SLATE platform, but only members of your VO can use it.
-You can verify this by listing the VOs allowed access:
+Note: You must specify the group which will administer the cluster, since you may belong to more than one group.
+Your cluster is now part of the SLATE platform, but only members of your group can use it.
+You can verify this by listing the groups allowed access:

 	$ slate cluster list-allowed hoople
 	Name        ID
-	usnd-hoople vo_NUKQUeNjMMo
+	usnd-hoople group_NUKQUeNjMMo

 Suppose that you also work with the Graphene Radiometry for Unified Multi-Messenger Blockchain Leveraged Exoplanet Searches (GRUMMBLES) project, which makes extensive use of distributed computing, which wants to deploy services with SLATE.
-We'll assume that they already have a VO, of which you are also a member:
+We'll assume that they already have a group, of which you are also a member:

-	$ slate vo list
+	$ slate group list
 	Name        ID
-	grummbles   vo_tHllvsT8fEk
+	grummbles   group_tHllvsT8fEk
-	usnd-hoople vo_NUKQUeNjMMo
+	usnd-hoople group_NUKQUeNjMMo

 You can easily grant the GRUMMBLES project access to use the new edge cluster:

-	$ slate cluster allow-vo hoople grummbles
+	$ slate cluster allow-group hoople grummbles
-	Successfully granted VO grummbles access to cluster hoople
+	Successfully granted group grummbles access to cluster hoople

-You can also grant universal access to all SLATE VOs:
+You can also grant universal access to all SLATE groups:

-	$ slate cluster allow-vo hoople '*'
+	$ slate cluster allow-group hoople '*'
-	Successfully granted VO * access to cluster hoople
+	Successfully granted group * access to cluster hoople
 	$ slate cluster list-allowed hoople
 	Name  ID
 	<all> *

-When universal access is granted, individual VOs are not listed by `slate cluster list-allowed`.
-Granting access to VOs individually or universally is mainly dependent on your institution or funding source's security and resource sharing policies.
+When universal access is granted, individual groups are not listed by `slate cluster list-allowed`.
+Granting access to groups individually or universally is mainly dependent on your institution or funding source's security and resource sharing policies.

 ## Deploying an Application